Is a Slow Metabolism causing Your Weight Problem?

 Can You Avoid Middle-Age Spread?

-As you age, you may notice you have less muscle and energy and more fat.
+As we age, we may notice less muscle and energy, and more fat.
 Carrying those extra pounds may be harming your health.
 It’s easy to be confused by advice about diet and exercise, but they’re key to avoiding weight gain as you get older, especially as we begin to see the effects of a slow metabolism.
 As you move through your 30’s, 40’s, 50’s, and beyond, you can take steps to help fight the flab that can come with age.

 Your metabolism changes as you get older.
 You burn fewer calories and break down foods differently.
 You also lose lean muscle.
 Unless you exercise more and adjust your diet, the pounds can add up.
 Middle-age spread can quickly become middle-age sprawl.